An error has occurred (cannot find SLOs).

 - Perform various, necessary production support functions--including but not minted to, costume fittings, publicity, other preparation or technical support.

-- Read related project articles and other background materials.
+- Read related project articles assigned by instructor.

 - Write self-reflection journal.